Why is there Something rather than Nothing?

 That there is something other than human beings, a cosmos, an earth, is God’s initial revelation of self and of God’s care for the creatures that inhabit his creative work.
 That there are human beings is (for us) both personal and phenomenal, for we are fearfully and wonderfully made.
 Further, the ancient writers of the Hebrew people discerned in the human capacity for transcendence a relatedness to their God named Yahweh.
 Yet, Yahweh is discerned and revealed to be holy; meaning that the nature of God is of a superior character, a wholeness that is good and free of evil.

 For the monotheist; something exists because God created.
 God is other than the creation and the creation has a beginning whereas God does not.
-God’s declaration to Moses is, “I will be that which I will be”, meaning that God’s comprehensive revelation of self given to human beings is a process worked out on the stage of history.
+God’s declaration to Moses is, “I will be that which I will be”, meaning that God’s comprehensive revelation of self is given to human beings via a process worked out on the stage of history.
 The creation or the cosmos is not God and is limited in revelatory power to communicate God in a comprehensive manner.

 Theology is ontological, so working from a theological perspective, the search to understand why something exists begins with the acknowledgement of God as revelation in the cosmos, humanity and history.
 God is also revealed in humanity as image of God and particularly in Jesus Christ as incarnation of God.